myeong-ga/mistral_ocr_webapp/README.md

 - A Mistral API key for the OCR functionality to process PDF documents
 - An Anthropic API key for the ChatPDF feature to enable AI-powered document chat
+- For image rendering, deployment to a host may be necessary.
+If the deployed host operates in a serverless environment without a filesystem, a separate blob storage service should be used.
+This project is designed to run locally without requiring a blob service.

 Without these API keys, the respective features will not work properly.